 * is graded between zero and twenty (0-20) values

-· Criterion B – Letter of motivation justifying the interest in developing a doctorate within the scope of the Doctoral Program in Experimental Biology and Biomedicine (PDBEB) of the Interdisciplinary Research Institute of the University of Coimbra, justifying its suitability for the program (15%), and recommendation letters (5%), with a final weight of 20%;
+• Criterion B – Letter of motivation justifying the interest in developing a doctorate within the scope of the Doctoral Program in Experimental Biology and Biomedicine (PDBEB) of the Interdisciplinary Research Institute of the University of Coimbra, justifying its suitability for the program, and recommendation letters, with a final weight of 20%;

-· Criterion C – Interview with the weight of 40%.
+• Criterion C – Interview with the weight of 40%, using the following criteria:

-For the purposes of the final decision on grant assignment, candidates who pass for the interview phase will be ranked according to the weighted average of the classification obtained in each of the 3 criteria, translated by the following formula:
+For the final decision on grant assignment, candidates selected for the interview phase will be ranked according to the weighted average of the classification obtained in each of the 3 criteria, translated by the following formula:

 Final Classification = (0.4 × A) + (0.2 × B) + (0.4 × C)

 For the purposes of breaking the tie, candidates will be ranked based on the classifications given to each of the evaluation criteria in the following order of precedence: criterion A, criterion C, criterion B.

 Important notice for candidates with degrees issued by foreign higher education institutions:

 • Candidates with diplomas issued by foreign higher education institutions may apply and will be evaluated using the same criteria as candidates with diplomas issued by Portuguese institutions, provided that they present, in the application, proof of recognition of academic degrees and conversion of the final classification for the Portuguese classification scale under the applicable legislation.

 • Candidates with recognized foreign diplomas who do not present proof of conversion from the final classification to the Portuguese classification scale will be evaluated with the minimum classification (0 points) in criterion A.